 MOD CL/42/3

-RESOLUTION 151 (Rev. Guadalajara, 2010)
+RESOLUTION 151 (Rev.busan, 2014)

 Implementation of results-based management in ITU

-The Plenipotentiary Conference of the International Telecommunication Union (Guadalajara, 2010),
+The Plenipotentiary Conference of the International Telecommunication Union (Busan, 2014),

 considering

-a) Resolution 72 (Rev. Guadalajara, 2010) of this conference, which notes that the process by which progress in achieving the objectives of ITU can be measured could be considerably enhanced through the linkage of strategic, financial and operational plans which set out the activities planned to be undertaken during any given four-year period;
+a) Resolution 72 (Rev. Guadalajara, 2010) of this conference, which notes that the process by which progress in achieving the objectives of ITU can be measured and considerably enhanced through the linkage of strategic, financial and operational plans which set out the activities planned to be undertaken during the period of these plans;

-b) Resolution 107 (Marrakesh, 2002) of the Plenipotentiary Conference, the objectives of which are merged in this resolution, which instructed the Secretary-General to identify mechanisms associated with results-based budgeting (RBB), taking into account the recommendations of the Joint Inspection Unit (JIU, the views of Member States, the advice of the Sector advisory groups, and the experience of the United Nations system organizations;

-c) Resolution 151 (Antalya, 2006) of the Plenipotentiary Conference, which further instructed the Secretary-General to continue to complete the tasks associated with the full implementation of RBB, including the presentation of the 2008-2009 biennial budget, as a precursor to the development of a framework for the introduction of results-based management (RBM) in the Union,
+b) Resolution 151 (Rev. Guadalajara, 2010) of the Plenipotentiary Conference, which further instructed the Secretary-General to continue to improve methodologies associated with the full implementation of RBB and RBM, including the presentation of biennial budgets,

 recognizing

-a) that bringing the implementation of RBB and RBM to the next level at ITU will entail challenges and steps, including the need for a significant culture change and for staff at all levels to become familiar with the concepts and terms of RBB;
+a) that bringing the implementation of RBB and RBM to the next level at ITU will entail challenges and steps, including the need for a significant culture change and for staff at all levels to become familiar with the concepts and terms of results-based management (RBM);

 b) that a comprehensive strategy aimed at changing the way agencies operate, with improving performance (achieving results) as the central orientation, was identified by JIU as an essential step towards RBM in a report issued in 2004 entitled "Implementation of Results-Based Management in the United Nations Organizations";